 - 15.19 Definitions.

-- 'Taxes' means all government-imposed taxes, as per the applicable law associated with the rendering and performance of the Services, including but not limited to any duties, customs duties and any direct or indirect taxes, including any related penalties or interest, except for taxes based on Google's profit.
+- 'Taxes' means all government-imposed taxes, as per the applicable law associated with the rendering and performance of the Services, including, but not limited, to any duties, customs duties and any direct or indirect taxes, including any related penalties or interest, except for taxes based on Google's profit.

-APAC – All regions excluding Australia, Japan, India, New
+Asia Pacific (all regions excluding Australia, Japan, India, New

-Zealand, Singapore and LATAM – All regions
+Zealand, Singapore and Latin America (all regions excluding Brazil)

 - Section 15.12 (Governing law) is replaced as follows: